matb33/meteor-userauth/README.md

 		var signature = CryptoJS.HmacMD5(randomToken, serverKey).toString();
 		var signedToken = randomToken + ":" + signature;

-5. Signed token is hashed and stored in DB in user's row;
+5. Signed token is hashed and stored in server user-session collection;
 6. Server sends signed token to client, which it can store in a cookie if it pleases.
-The signed token is not saved on the server.
-The client can then use this session token in subsequent requests to identify itself.
+The signed token itself is not saved on the server, only a hash representation.
+7. The client can then use this session token in subsequent requests to identify itself.
+The mechanism with which it chooses to preserve this session token is based on what the browser has available (cookie, localStorage, etc).

 #### User accessing resources using session token:

 1. Client sends session token in plaintext to the server;
 2. Server verifies the integrity of the session token (signed by server);
-3. If successful, retrieves user row by hashing the session token, and looking for this same hash in the DB (stored in step 5 above).
+3. If successful, retrieves user row by hashing the session token, and looking for this same hash in the user-session collection (stored in step 5 above).
 4. Server can do what it wants with user row, such as allowing/denying access etc.

 ## Installation